 Making DIY Cricut Dog Treat Bags

-The iron-on embellishment that I applied to the treat bag was created using my Cricut Explore Air 2 and heat transfer vinyl for fabric.
-To keep this project easy and accessible, I created the design in Cricut Design Space instead of using Adobe Illustrator or other specialised software.
-The details are posted below so you can use them as an example to create your own custom typography designs.
-If you are using a different cutting machine, the design concepts can be adapted easily to your own software and tools.
+The iron-on was created using my Cricut Explore Air 2 and heat transfer vinyl for fabric.
+To keep this project easy and accessible, I created the design in Cricut Design Space instead of using Illustrator or other specialised software.
+The details are below so you can use them as an example to create your own custom typography designs.
+If you’re using a different cutting machine, the design concepts can be adapted to your own software and tools.
 When creating and applying your iron-on, follow the directions of your specific machine and materials.

 Alternative Embellishments (No Cricut Required)